Saar25/HackStyle/README.md

 # Haxball-Tools
 Haxball usefull tools

-Press 'E' to execute
+Press 'E' to execute (can be changed in "configs.txt" file)

-Avatar - takes every 2 letters : "Hello" = /avatar He , /avatar ll , /avatar o

-Spam - Spamming the chat, can split the messages with '/' between every line
+You can split the spam messages with '/' between lines

-New vertion - Multiply indicators